yuvalatzmon/SACRED_HYPEROPT_Example/README.md

 `hyperopt_grid.py` is a grid-search extension for HyperOpt

-`mongo_queries.py` is a usage example for listing results saved by MongoDB, but using PANDAS DataFrame API
+`mongo_queries.ipynb` is a usage example for listing results saved by MongoDB, but using PANDAS DataFrame API.
+It also demonstrates manipulating (saving, loading, deleting) experiment artifacts (model files) using the MongoDB filesystem (GridFS).

 # Setup the anaconda environment